-Source: The Danish Ministry of Science, Innovation, and Higher Education.
+SOURCE.-The Danish Ministry of Science, Innovation, and Higher Education.
+NOTE.-The ECTS is the grading system defined by the European Commission.
+The passing threshold is

-Notes: The European Credit Transfer System (ECTS) is the grading system defined by the European Commission.
-6 (old) / 2 (new) is the passing threshold.
+6 (old)/2 (new).

-Although most students were downgraded in absolute terms, two students with identical pre-reform GPAs could have very different post-reform GPAs because grades were recoded differently.
+Although most students were downgraded in absolute terms, two students with identical prereform GPAs could have very different postreform GPAs because grades were recoded differently.
 Consider a student with grades 8 and 10 on the 13 scale and another student with two 9s.
 They both have a GPA of exactly 9.0.
 The recoding converts the 8 to a 7 and the 10 is unchanged, leading to a GPA of 8.5.
 The second student's 9s are transformed to a 7, leading to a GPA of 7.0.
-After the recoding, there is a 1.5 unit difference in the GPA across these two students with identical pre-recoding GPAs.
+After the recoding, there is a 1.5-unit difference in the GPA across these two students with identical prerecoding GPAs.